csinva/csinva.github.io/_research_ovws/ovw_interp.md

 ## criticisms

 - [Sanity Checks for Saliency Maps](https://papers.nips.cc/paper/8160-sanity-checks-for-saliency-maps.pdf) (adebayo et al. 2018)
+  - **Model Parameter Randomization Test** - attributions should be different for trained vs random model
 - [Interpretable Deep Learning under Fire](https://arxiv.org/abs/1812.00891) (zhang et al. 2019)
 - [How can we fool LIME and SHAP?
 Adversarial Attacks on Post hoc Explanation Methods](https://arxiv.org/abs/1911.02508)
   - we can build classifiers which use important features (such as race) but explanations will not reflect that